Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 • casing (strengthening the walls of the vessel) with a polymer mesh;

-• expansion resection with vessel plasty.
+• resection of the extension with vessel plasty.

-Possible Complications
+Possible complications

 • prolonged headaches;

-• the impossibility of intense physical activity;
+• inability to engage in intense physical activity;

 • increased severity of other symptoms;

-Is it possible to give birth with moderate phlebectasia
+Is it possible to give birth with moderate phlebectasia?

 A pregnant woman should consult a vascular surgeon.

-• strong prolonged cough;
+• severe prolonged cough;

-• persistent constipation;
+• constant constipation;

 • intense physical activity.